AVSaiKumar/OfflineXcode/README.md

 Similarly, User 2 also can send the currency to User 1 or others or to his online wallet when he connect back to online.

+here is the the video demo link of FligthPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact the developer.**